symfony/symfony-docs/rate_limiter.rst

     }

 The ``reserve()`` method is able to reserve a token in the future.
-Only use this method if you're planning to wait, otherwise you will block other processes by reserving unused tokens.
+Only use this method if you are planning to wait, otherwise you will block other processes by reserving unused tokens.

 .. note::